 What I did not anticipate is the extent with which greater interest would center on Trump himself and not issues associated with the state.
 I under estimated the degree with which a president could become the center of attention by twittering falsehoods and making statements so absurd that even the republican party would distance itself from the assertions.
 Trump provides the perfect cover for the actions of his administration, at least in the first two years, where news centered around his twitter account with minor attention given to policy.
 Children needed to be separated from their parents and put into detention centers in order for substance to over take the superficial.
 With a short memory, Trump reinforces the idea of American greatness, not through fulfillment of his slogan, but as the focus of America’s shortcomings.
 What I mean is the perception becomes the problem isn’t the United States, not the systems and intents, but Trump himself.
 All that came before was good, and all will be well again once he is impeached, voted out, or reaches his term limit.

 There are two reasons I would like to see Sanders elected.
 The first has more to do with what Sanders won’t do as president.
-He won’t implement a policy of separating children from their asylum seeking parents and put them in detention.
-(1) He won’t appoint someone affiliated oil (Pruitt) or a coal lobbyist (Andrew Wheeler) to head the EPA.
+He won’t hyper-enforce the policy of separating children from their asylum seeking parents and put them in detention.
+(1) He won’t appoint someone affiliated with oil (Pruitt), or a coal lobbyist (Andrew Wheeler) to head the EPA.
 He won’t appoint a climate denier (William Happer) to head a panel tasked with the question of how climate change affects national security.
 He won’t push to allow oil and gas drilling on protected public lands, or open up the Atlantic ocean to oil companies.

 Bernie voted for sanctions against the Palestinians, which was the suspension of international aid and the prohibition of all financial transactions with Hamas.
 (3) This undertaking was intent on punishing the population for the election of a decisive Hamas majority in Gaza.
 Principally, Bernie is for punishing civilian populations when they fail to represent US interests, and with this in mind, he is for influencing populations to not exercise their right to self determination if the exercise of that right will undermine US goals.